MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/mobile-app/calls-using-devices-without-AR.md

 ---
 # Dynamics 365 Remote Assist mobile calls on mobile devices without augmented reality support

-Remote Assist mobile makes conducting repairs and remote inspections easy by providing technicians with the ability to launch one-to-one video calls with remote collaborators inside or outside of their organization, even if either or both users are using mobile devices **without** ARCore or ARKit support.
-Making calls with Remote Assist mobile is available in one-to-one calls and groups calls with three or more participants.
+Remote Assist mobile makes conducting repairs and remote inspections easy by providing technicians with the ability to launch one-to-one and group video calls with remote collaborators inside or outside of their organization, even if either or both users are using mobile devices **without** ARCore or ARKit support.

 Due to limitations of mobile devices without ARCore or ARKit support, technicians and remote collaborators are unable to provide instructions using 3D annotations on a live video feed.
 Instead, technicians can now share their live video feed of their environment and both the technicians and remote collaborators can provide instructions on **snapshots** using 2D annotations.
 Learn about the [snapshot feature capabilities](https://docs.microsoft.com/dynamics365/mixed-reality/remote-assist/mobile-app/annotate-snapshot).